Séry Bailly: Biography

 He was the author of two essays Hommage à Tiagouri Tapé "Vraiment" and Deux Guerres de transition : Guerres américaine et Guerre ivoirienne.
 He produced also numerous scientific publications in the field of art and civilization.

-The general public discovered Séry Bailly in the early 90s but he was already known in the 70s as belonging in the protesters circles which should generate the Ivorian left.
+The general public discovered Séry Bailly in the early 90s but he was already known in the 70s as belonging to the protesters circles which should generate the Ivorian left.
 In 1971, while a student, he was arrested following a protest on campus and forcibly taken to military service.
-Deported from March 1971 to January 1973 in Séguéla -more than 500 kilometers from Abidjan- He will have Laurent Gbagbo as prison life companion.
+Deported from March 1971 to January 1973 in Séguéla -more than 500 kilometers from Abidjan- He will have Laurent Gbagbo as a prison life companion.
 Freed, he resumed studies he completed a doctoral thesis in the Department of English.

 Sery Bailly integrated the National University of Côte d'Ivoire, as assistant.
-Having risen through the ranks of the function, he was appointed dean of the languages and civilizations faculty of University of Cocody until 2001.
+Having risen through the ranks of the function, he was appointed dean of the languages and civilizations faculty of the University of Cocody until 2001.

-Bailly was an influential member of SYNARES, major teachers union where he defends the interests of his corporation.
+Bailly was an influential member of SYNARES, a major teachers union where he defends the interests of his corporation.

-As a politician, Sery Bailly had a reputation of man of moderate views.
+As a politician, Sery Bailly had a reputation as a man of moderate views.
 This attitude raised the anger of some Ivorian patriots at the outbreak of the political and military crisis in Côte d'Ivoire on 19 September 2002.
 Minister of Communications at the time, Bailly wiped the recriminations of his political party.
 Faced with the frightening machine opponents of official discourse, a segment of the population considers insufficient his actions at the head of the Ministry of Communications.

-Artistically, Sery Bailly proved very critical of the Zouglou, he considered "music of the low self-esteem".
+Artistically, Sery Bailly proved very critical of the Zouglou, he considered it "music of the low self-esteem".